FlorentLM/pytinybvh/README.md

 └── README.md
 ```

+## Features

+This exposes most of `tinybvh`'s features, with a few Pythonic additions:

+- Fast BVH construction from multiple geometry types
+- Zero-copy builders for maximum performance with NumPy
+- Convenience builders for common data layouts
+- Highly optimized batch ray intersection and occlusion queries using OpenMP and SIMD (AVX2/NEON)
+- Support for custom primitives (AABBs, Spheres)
+- Full Top-Level / Bottom-Level Acceleration Structure (TLAS/BLAS) support for complex scenes
+- Conversion between different performance-oriented memory layouts
+- BVH refitting, optimization, saving, and loading

+Some things are still a little bit unstable for now:
+- Occasional crashes when intersecting a large number of rays after layout conversion.
+Investigating this.

+Current design choices might evolve
+- I might be dropping the use of `Intersect256()` in occlusion tests, as I am not sure it's actually faster in a real-life situation

 ## Roadmap

-The current version of `pytinybvh` does not yet provide all of `tinybvh`'s functionality.
-I plan to expand the Python API to include everything.

 Immediate priorities:

-- [x] Indexed Geometry support
-- [x] Custom Geometry primitives (AABBs and Spheres)
-- [x] Top-Level Acceleration Structure (TLAS) support
-- [x] Support for more `tinybvh` layouts (BVH8, etc)
-- [ ] Investigate the occasional crashes when intersecting huge number of rays
+- [ ] Investigate and fix instability with very large batch intersections
-- [ ] Add mutexes where needed
+- [ ] Add mutexes for concurrent access to a single BVH object from multiple Python threads
 - [ ] Properly time in real life scenario whether using `Intersect256()` in occlusion queries is useful

 ## Remarks